 Widowed and destitute, Lady Mary Cavendish is left with only her pride.
-Daughter of an earl and great-granddaughter to a Stuart King, family expectation and obligation demands she remarry.
+Daughter of an earl and great-granddaughter to a Stuart King, expectations demand she remarry.
 But not just any man will do; her husband must rank among the nobility.
-Falling in love with her handsome and enigmatic neighbor is out of the question.
 As always, Mary will do her duty and ignore her heart.

 Country squire Christopher Bryce has secretly loved his neighbor Mary for many years.
 Yet, he is resigned to the cruel reality they are not social equals and thus can never share a future together.
 Never mind that his scandalous past and a heartbreaking secret make him thoroughly unworthy of such a proud beauty.

-Fans of the series will also delight in being reacquainted with the fascinating, always surprising and never ordinary members of the Roxton family.
+Fans of the series will delight in being reacquainted with the fascinating, always surprising, and never ordinary members of the Roxton family.

 Character-driven romantic adventure